mpourismaiel/advent-of-code-2023/README.md

 Using Javascript to write stupid algorithms and get those sweet stars.

+## New puzzle

+Run `node ./create.js` to solve a new puzzle.
+It goes through the list of puzzles already solved and creates a new directory and files for the new puzzle.

 ## Running

 To get answers you need to provide `prod-1-input.txt` and `prod-2-input.txt` if needed, feel them with the text input you get from the advent of code website.